Current Students - Life in the UK

 Car

-Please note that in accordance with the University’s Green Travel Plan, there is no on-campus parking for students in University accommodation who wish to bring their own cars.
+Please note that in accordance with the University's Transport Strategy Action Plan, there is no on-campus parking for students in University accommodation who wish to bring their own cars.
 Exceptions can be made for students with mobility impairments.

 Travel Accommodation